shesh1123/rtt_check/README.md

 ## How-To

 - Clone the git repo
-- Edit the router hostname, management IP and loopback IP
+- Change the device details in devices.yml
 - Update the credentials
-- Run the file
+- Run the script